 The Department of Environment, Parks and Water Security released an information paper on Environmental Chain of Responsibility (COR) Laws as part of the Territory Government’s environmental regulatory reform program.

 The information paper builds on feedback received from stakeholders throughout previous engagement programs, including the feedback received from recent consultation on the development of a new framework for the environmental regulation of mining activities in the Northern Territory.
 Engagement below:

 Release of the Consultation Paper on proposed environmental regulatory reforms for mining activities in the Northern Territory.
 Engagement below:

 Draft Environment Protection Regulations to support the Environment Protection Act 2019 was released for consultation from 4 November to 16 December 2019.

-All the released documents can be found on the regulations consultation website.
+All the released documents can be found on regulations consultation.

-View the submissions that were received on the feedback webpage.
+View the submissions that were received on the feedback page.